 Mid-range; while shrine visits are generally free or low-cost, transportation to outlying scenic areas and traditional ryokan accommodations represent the primary expenses.

-Toyouke Daijingu (Ise Jingu Geku, Outer Sanctuary) is the highest-rated place to visit in Ise, Mie right now.
+Kotai Jingu (Ise Jingu Naiku, Inner Sanctuary) is the highest-rated place to visit in Ise, Mie right now.

-The largest category is places of interest, with 62 places to explore.
+The largest category is temples, with 84 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.